BalaclavaLab/arbitrum-api-documentation/_method/photo_post.md

 After submission, photo is processed by Arbitrum:

-1. all incoming photos are added into processing queue
+1. all incoming photos are added into processing queue;
-2. photo is downloaded and uploaded to Arbitrum storage
+2. photo is downloaded and uploaded to Arbitrum storage;
-3. automatic-moderation step (algorithms)
+3. automatic moderation step (algorithms);
-4. manual-moderation step (humans)
+4. manual moderation step (humans);
-5. processing moderation result (collecting client statistics, creating historical record)
+5. processing moderation result (collecting client statistics, creating historical record);
-6. sending response to client via callback
+6. sending response to client via [callback](/#/callback/moderation_result).

-It is client's duty to setup and configure HTTP server that accepts and handles the callback.
+It is client's responsibility to setup and configure their HTTP server that accepts and handles the callback.
 {: .info }